Shubham-Jain-09/Shubham-Jain-09/README.md

 ### Hi there 👋

-I am Shubham Jain.
-My main interest lies in AI which is based on providing intelligence to machine to make them able to learn and think.
-I have knowledge of Machine Learning and Deep Learning which is used to make machines intelligent.
-My curiosity inspires me to learn something new and it helps me to bring something new to the table.
+I'm Shubham Jain, a passionate Data Scientist with a deep interest in Artificial Intelligence.
+My main focus is on empowering machines with the ability to learn and think, leveraging the principles of Machine Learning and Deep Learning.
+My curiosity drives me to continually explore and innovate, bringing fresh ideas and solutions to the table.

-- 🌱 I’m currently learning new concepts of **NLP** and **Computer Vision**.
+🌱 **Currently Learning**: New concepts in Natural Language Processing (NLP) and Computer Vision.

-- 💬 Ask me about Computer Vision, NLP, ML or DL.
+💬 **Ask Me About**: Computer Vision, NLP, Machine Learning, Deep Learning.

-- 📫 ***How to reach me***: Mentioned all links on top.

 <!-- - 👯 I’m looking to .
 - 🤔 I’m looking for